Terms & Conditions

 6) To provide fully maintained and calibrated medical screening equipment necessary to perform the services to which it is contracted.

 7) All medical consumables, disposables and stationery necessary to perform the contracted services will be provided by Acorn.
-Laboratory fees and cholesterol sticks will be charged as extras (if applicable).
+Laboratory fees, cholesterol and glucose strips will be charged as extras (if applicable).
+Acorn will seek approval from the client for any additional fees related to laboratory analysis and consumables.

 8) To provide appropriate Health Surveillance reports to the clients which include recommendations and advice with regard to the Health and Safety at Work Act, 1974 and other legislation such as Control of Substances Hazardous to Health (COSHH), 2002, The Control of Vibration at Work Regulations, 2005, The Control of Noise at Work Regulations, 2005 and Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR), 1995.

-9) Where Health Surveillance is undertaken a Health Record will be provided which includes a statement of fitness, this record must be kept for 40 years and this is the responsibility of the employer.
+9) Where Health Surveillance is undertaken a Health Record will be provided via Orchid which includes a statement of fitness, this record must be kept for 40 years and this is the responsibility of the employer (Health and Safety Executive 2024).

 10) To provide anonymous management statistics where appropriate and requested.

-11) To arrange management referrals by an OHN/OHA/OSN/OHP as appropriate.
-These will be conducted at an agreed clinic location, during a site visit or telephone consultation by an OHN/OHA/OSN/OHP at the client company’s discretion, as appropriate.
+11) To arrange management referrals by an OHN/OHA/OHP as appropriate.
+These will be conducted at an agreed clinic location, during a site visit or telephone consultation by an OHN/OHA/OHP at the client company’s discretion, as appropriate.

 12) To arrange management referrals with other healthcare professionals such as OHPs, physiotherapists and counsellors where appropriate and when requested/actioned by the client.